-There are two new cases of COVID-19 to report in recent returnees in managed isolation facilities since yesterday’s
+There is one new case of COVID-19 to report in recent returnees in managed isolation facilities since yesterday’s

-Three previously reported cases have now recovered.
-The number of active cases in New Zealand is 29.
+The number of active cases in New Zealand is 30.

 The seven-day rolling average of new cases detected at the border is two.